iahmedelbayaa/chat-API/README.md

 # Chat API

-A simple real-time chat application built with [Your Tech Stack Here].
+A simple real-time chat application built with nodejs with socket.io.

 ## Features